 Ring Based Design

-Ring based design gives you the ability to do large unequal cost multipath flat designs.
+The ring-based design gives you the ability to do large unequal-cost multipath flat designs.
 As traffic traverses the Ring, is it not always traversing hop-by-hop, it may skip devices by having direct Lambda interconnect.
-Now, there is a load of interconnect paths between switches forcing Plexxi to revisit the way we forward packets.
+Now, there is a load of interconnecting paths between switches forcing Plexxi to revisit the way we forward packets.
 Traditional Layer 2 and Layer 3 is always the shortest path between two points.
 Resulting in ECMP style load sharing.
 Plexxi switches have a large number of possible combinations to take and the typical ECMP forwarding model wouldn’t let you get all the bandwidth from these links.
 At a Packet level, the controller discovers the topology and runs a set of algorithms.
 It determines all the possible paths and sets policy for optimal forwarding to the local switches.
 The controller solves the paths algorithmically.
-Potentially, there could be 100’s of possible different topologies available through the fabric.
-As a result, the Plexxi solution allows massive unequal cost load balancing between each end point.
+Potentially, there could be hundreds of possible different topologies available through the fabric.
+As a result, the Plexxi solution allows massive unequal cost load balancing between each endpoint.
 At an Optical level, they can stitch optical paths from one point to another.
 If you require high bandwidth between two switches, dedicate bandwidth and tailor your topology based on lambda.
 Forwarding policies are then pushed down to the fabric that optimizes and isolates traffic between those points.

 Affinity Networking & Grouping

-Affinity fabrics class two type of traffic: Affinity (priority) and Normal.
+Affinity fabrics class two types of traffic: Affinity (priority) and Normal.
 Affinity traffic is explicitly controlled by TCAM entries specified for network path control.
-It relates to hand crafted traffic paths, created by the controller.
+It relates to hand-crafted traffic paths, created by the controller.
 The TCAM rules are pre-engineered and traffic forwarding is based on manual engineering.
 Normal traffic is when the controller picks a large set of non-ECMP paths and makes them available for endpoints.